boredsquirrel/Arkenfox-softening/README.md

 # [Arkenfox](https://github.com/arkenfox/user.js)-softening
 Harden Firefox, but not so much.
+Set Arkenfox up easily.

 - Keep tabs
 - Save history for a 7 days